Frequently Asked Questions (FAQs) About the Arthritis Council

 Who Are our Major Partners?

 The state arthritis programs work hard to interface with their major delivery partners and other partners.
 We develop and nurture our relationships with partners to create a win-win situation for all at the local, state, and national levels.
-Partners will differ depending upon the state; however, you can expect close partnerships with the National Arthritis Foundation (AF) and its regional and state chapters as well as the National Council on Aging (NCOA), Stanford Patient Education Center, ProjectEnhance, and, of course, our sister chronic disease programs.
+Partners will differ depending upon the state; however, you can expect close partnerships with the Arthritis Foundation (AF), National Council on Aging (NCOA), the OA Action Alliance, Stanford Patient Education Center, ProjectEnhance, and, of course, our sister chronic disease programs.
 The Arthritis Council regularly seeks out the advice and cooperation of its national partners through a variety of methods including joint activities, projects and shared information.

 Why Should I Become a Member of the Arthritis Council?